SystemDesignGroup14/Project-4/README.md

 To fetch the web app via HTTP, use the included Node.js web server.
 Start the server with the following command:

+## Problem 1: Understand and Update the Example View

+### Overview
+In this problem, you need to update the Example view to display your name and a short motto.
+Additionally, you should allow users to update the displayed motto.

+### Steps to Complete
+1. **Understand the Example View**: Review the `getting-started.html` view and the `Example` component to understand how the Example view is structured and how data is displayed.

+2. **Update Model Data**: Locate the model data for the Example component and replace the placeholder value "Unknown name" with your name.

+3. **Update Display Region**: Replace the contents of the `<div>` region with the class `motto-update` in the `Example` component.
+Display your name and a short motto.
+Ensure to include styling for this display in `Example.css`.

+4. **Allow Motto Update**: Extend the display to allow users to update the displayed motto.
+Retrieve the default value from the model data.

+### Additional Instructions
+- Ensure that your changes are well-documented with comments for clarity.
+- Test your changes thoroughly to verify that the updated Example view functions as expected.
+- Make sure to follow the MVC pattern and maintain the file organization and naming conventions specified in the project requirements.

+## Development Commands
+Use the following npm commands for development and building processes:

+- `npm run build`: Package all JSX files into a single JavaScript bundle.
+- `npm run build:w`: Run Webpack in watch mode to monitor and regenerate the bundle on changes.
+- `npm run lint`: Run ESLint to ensure code quality and adherence to standards.

+## Running the Web Server
+Start the Node.js web server to fetch the web app via HTTP: